artynova/memogarden/README.md

 - Desktop and mobile support
 - Management of flashcards and decks
-- Card revision with an optional "answer attempt" field for accountability
+- Card review with an optional "answer attempt" field for accountability
 - Markdown formatting support for card content, as well as a rich editor with Markdown syntax highlighting and a preview option
 - Visual representation of card maturity, card health, deck health, and overall garden health